North Shropshire: What to expect from an unexpected by-election

 Mrs Griffiths is quoting the latest figures on response times from NHS England, while West Midlands Ambulance Service recently warned patients in Shropshire are being put at "catastrophic risk" of harm, because of delays in handovers at hospitals.

-At the same time earlier this month CQC inspectors found the Shrewsbury and Telford Hospitals NHS Trust (SaTH) which runs the county's two main hospitals - while improving is still 'inadequate', and Mrs Griffiths says it is this kind of ongoing failure that the candidates in this election "really need to focus in on and show their support for the NHS".
+At the same time earlier this month CQC inspectors found the Shrewsbury and Telford Hospitals NHS Trust (SaTH) which runs the county's two main hospitals - while improving is still "inadequate", and Mrs Griffiths says it is this kind of ongoing failure that the candidates in this election "really need to focus in on and show their support for the NHS".

 She doesn't want to talk about the politics too much, but when I press her on whether so-called sleaze will influence voters, or change minds in a place where the Conservatives have always won, she pauses and smiles a little wryly and says: "It has to, doesn't it?"